-- 1. Connect the camera to your printer. - 2.
-Print images.
+- 1. Connect the camera to your printer.

+- 2. Print images.

+- 1. Use the riangleright or riangleright button to select [Print now].

 - 2. Press the 💮 button.

 - Printing will begin.

 - If printing is halted and resumed, printing will start from the next image in the queue.